uf0o/PykDumper/README.md

      ```
      C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\winext
      ```
-2. Verify that you can load it from windbg by getting a similar output
+2. Verify that you can load it from windbg by getting a similar output (depending on version)

    ```
    0: kd> .load pykd